-1. The conversion between rates of exceedance and probabilities of exceedance is almost always made by assuming a Poissonian occurrence of earthquakes (whether or not this has been stated explicitly by the analyst).

-2. Probabilities of exceedance and rates of exceedance are only equivalent if the probability level of interest is small (i.e., less than 0.1).
+- The conversion between rates of exceedance and probabilities of exceedance is almost always made by assuming a Poissonian occurrence of earthquakes (whether or not this has been stated explicitly by the analyst). - 2.
+Probabilities of exceedance and rates of exceedance are only equivalent if the probability level of interest is small (i.e., less than 0.1).

-An Aside: Many proposals have been made to predict the recurrence of earthquakes using models other than the Poisson model (e.g., Anagnos and Kiremidjian 1984).
-One summary of the sensitivity of computed probabilities to the choice of earthquake recurrence model is given by Cornell and Winterstein (1988), who also describe some alternative recurrence models.
+An Aside: Many proposals have been made to predict the recurrence of earthquakes using models other than the Poisson model (e.g., Anagnos & Kiremidjian, 1984).
+One summary of the sensitivity of computed probabilities to the choice of earthquake recurrence model is given by Cornell & Winterstein (1988), who also describe some alternative recurrence models.
 Cornell and Winterstein found that the Poisson model is accurate for PSHA unless the seismic hazard is dominated by a single source, the time since that source's last event is greater than the average time between events, and the source has strong "characteristic time" behavior.
+Figure 3.5: Probability of occurrence of an event in time t, as a function of the expected number of occurrences, λt .

-2.4 Summarizing PSHA output: the uniform hazard spectrum
+3.4 The uniform hazard spectrum

 A common goal of probabilistic seismic hazard analysis is to identify a design response spectrum to use for structural or geotechnical analysis.
 One approach for developing a spectrum is to compute a uniform hazard spectrum (UHS).
 This spectrum is developed by first performing the above PSHA calculations for spectral accelerations at a range of periods.
 Then, a target rate of exceedance is chosen, and for each period the spectral acceleration amplitude corresponding to that rate is identified.
-Those spectral acceleration amplitudes are then plotted versus their periods, as illustrated in Figure 2.6.
+Those spectral acceleration amplitudes are then plotted versus their periods, as illustrated in Figure 3.6.

 This spectrum is called a uniform hazard spectrum because every ordinate has an equal rate of being exceeded.
 But it should be clear that this spectrum is an envelope of separate spectral acceleration values at different periods, each of which may have come from a different earthquake event3.
 This mixing of events to create a spectrum has sometimes been used to criticize the entire PSHA procedure.
 But it is important to recognize that a UHS is merely one way to use the output of PSHA.
 None of the calculations prior to this section required the use of a UHS, and it is quite possible to productively use PSHA results without ever computing a UHS.
-In fact, the Nuclear Regulatory Commission (1997) relies on the deaggregation results discussed earlier to identify scenario magnitudes and distances and then computes a design spectral shape based on those magnitudes and distances.
+In fact, the Commission (1997) relies on the deaggregation results discussed earlier to identify scenario magnitudes and distances and then computes a design spectral shape based on those magnitudes and distances.
 In that procedure, no uniform hazard spectrum is needed.

 Some other design procedures (e.g., for design of buildings) use the UHS, but in those cases one can simply remember the manner in which a UHS is computed in order to avoid misinterpreting the results as the spectrum from some single ground motion.
-Although the uniform hazard spectrum is not simultaneously in the same ground motion.

-3 For example, consider Figure 1.2b as an illustration of a case where high-frequency ground motions may be caused by one source, and low frequency ground motions by another.
-Even in the case where there is only a single source, it is not necessary for extreme (i.e., larger-than-median) ground motion amplitudes to occur required for PSHA calculations, it is a commonly-used procedure.
+Although the uniform hazard spectrum is not required for PSHA calculations, it is a commonly-used procedure.
 It is also a good example of the various ways in which PSHA calculations can be adopted for various uses.
 For these reasons, it warrants at least a brief mention in any summary of PSHA.